Šiauliai (pop. 110 000) is Lithuania's fourth largest city and the largest city in Samogitia.

 The Vilniaus/Tilžės intersection is where the history of Šiauliai began.
 Now it is marked by a rooster statue that greets visitors daily at 12:00 and 18:00 in many foreign languages.
 Museum of photography is nearby, offering a neatly restored gallery of photography-inspired art as well as real camera obscura.
 Bicycle museum is further on.
 Museum of Chocolate (Tilžės street) is a small-but-modern one, located in a historic Rūta chocolate factory (est. 1913) returned to original owners after the Soviet occupation.
 Its sweets may be bought here cheaply.

 Beyond the Boulevard's eastern end stands the art nouveau villa of a Jewish businessman Chaimas Frenkelis (1908) and the now-disused leather factory that brought him riches.
-The "villa" is actually a magnificient albeit compact palace which now houses a museum on the lifes of the urban dwellers, prewar provincial elite and the Frenkelis family.
+The "villa" is actually a magnificent (albeit compact) palace which now houses a museum on the lives of the urban dwellers, prewar provincial elite and the Frenkelis family.

 The southern limit of Šiauliai downtown is marked by a railroad.
 Both rail and bus stations are located there, the latter incorporated into Saulės miestas, one of the Šiauliai's major malls (the name means "Sun city" and is a popular nickname for Šiauliai).
 Saulės miestas is good for shopping and eating but lacks entertainment.

 The Neobyzanthine style of St. George Catholic church (near the railroad) reminds of its Russian Orthodox origins.
 The church was completed in 1909 to serve the Russian Imperial garrison.
 When Lithuania regained independence (1918) the Russian army departed and the building was ceded to the Roman Catholics.

 A small number of Russian Orthodox people remained and they were allocated a place for a new church in the Old Cemetary in northern downtown near Talkša Lake.
 This lake surrounded by parks and greenery provides recreation.
 Centuries ago the Salduvė hill east of Talkša hosted a wooden castle which defended Šiauliai.
 Saulės Laikrodžio (Sundial) square south of Talkša is crowned by a sculpture-sundial that is a modern symbol of Šiauliai.